 When crossing the bridge over the Darling at Bourke, we had, like other drovers, to get the assistance of a small mob of milkers to give us a lead.
 The use of them for half and hour or less cost £1, but it was money well spent.
 These milkers were being constantly in use for this purpose, and had become extremely knowing.
 It was really amusing to watch them.
 As they approached the bridge, they would hang back, shirking the job, but the moment they put their feet on the bridge and saw the big mob following, off they went full gallop.
 When safely over the bridge, they would stop short, and sharply turn the corner and come to a dead stop, letting the big mob pass on.

-and the Bulloo (Thargomindah), demanding higher wages, as they saw by the
+(Thargomindah), demanding higher wages, as they saw by the

-banking the proceeds of the cattle, I went on to Melbourne and there saw “Arsenal” win the Melbourne
+banking the proceeds of the cattle, I went on to Melbourne and

 Needless to say, my money was not on the winner.